 - Companies offering financial services, such as banks and insurance companies

 - Companies in the fields of software development and information technology

-- Universities, other post-secondary educational institutions, and non-university research institutions
+- Universities and other post-secondary educational institutions as well as non-academic research institutions

-As part of the Master's degree program, students must complete classes amounting to a total of 120 ECTS in the following subject areas:
+As part of the Master's degree program, students must successfully complete courses in the amount of 120 ETCS credits in the following subject areas: